-- 1. Notification Drill involves to verify and update POC information; - 2.
-Activation Drill where standing RRT3 members call in for a drill response; - 3.
-Tabletop Exercise is a discussion based exercise involving standing RRT3 members to explore a scenario to determine how the RRT would be engaged in a response; - 4.
+- 1. Notification Drills involves verifying and updating POC information; - 2.
+Activation Drills where standing RRT3 members call in for a drill response;

+- 3. Tabletop Exercise is a discussion-based exercise involving standing RRT3 members to explore a scenario to determine how the RRT would be engaged in a response; - 4.
 Functional Exercise is designed to validate and evaluate capabilities, multiple functions and/or sub-functions, or interdependent groups of functions; and - 5.
-Full-Scale Exercise typically the most complex and resource-intensive type of exercise that include many participants operating under cooperative systems such as the ICS or UC.
+Full-Scale Exercise typically the most complex and resource-intensive type of exercise that includes many participants operating under cooperative systems such as the ICS or UC.
 Events are projected through an exercise scenario with event updates that drive activity at the operational level.
 These exercises are usually conducted in a real-time, stressful environment that is intended to mirror a real incident.